54 Gui1 Mei4 歸妹

 Line 3 represents the lower trigram Dui (joy), the youngest daughter and the concubine.
 It sustains and pleases masculine line 4, the representative line of the upper trigram Zhen, the husband.
 Although it is at the position for marching upward, the feminine is designated to remain still.
 Therefore, even if it takes over the husband forcibly by exchanging positions with line 4, the inner lower trigram will remain Dui, the concubine, signifying that she will still be a concubine.

-Commentary on the image: Gui Mei (the younger sister accompanies her older sister in marriage to her brother-in-law but) acts as if she were the older sister (and the wife); this is inappropriate.
+Commentary on the image: Gui Mei (the younger sister who accompanies her older sister in marriage to her brother-in-law but) acts as if she were the older sister and the wife; this is inappropriate.

 Line 3 isn't at its right position, signifying that what it intends is inappropriate.

 Enlightenment through six three: to act according to one's status and ability.
 One should conform to one's status, play one's role and perform one's duty accordingly.
 Improper desire or ambition will be in vain.
-Although the hexagram that appears while this line is activated and changes to masculine is Da Zhuang (34), largeness and strength, there is always someone stronger as advised by its commentary on the hexagram image.
+Although the hexagram that appears when this line is activated changing to masculine is Da Zhuang (34), largeness and strength, there is always someone stronger as advised by its commentary on the hexagram image.

 The 4th line

-Text: Gui Mei (the younger sister accompanying her older sister in marriage to her brother-in-law as a concubine) is postponed, a late Gui (i.e. a woman marrying a man and belonging to him forever) will come in due course.
+Gui Mei (the younger sister who accompanies her older sister in marriage to her brother-in-law as a concubine) misses the date; a late Gui (i.e. marrying a man and belonging to him forever) will come in due course.

-To postpone the wedding of a concubine in favour of marrying as a wife; the opportunity will come at the right time.
+To miss the wedding of a concubine is for awaiting a marriage to become the wife; the opportunity will come at the right time.

-After the hexagram returns to the unmarried state, the next possible interplay between trigrams Kun and Qian at position 4 will be that of lines 4 and 1 exchanging positions.
+After the hexagram returns to the unmarried state, the next possible interplay between trigrams Kun1 and Qian2 at position 4 will be that of lines 4 and 1 exchanging positions.
 When this occurs, the hexagram will become Heng (32), where the eldest daughter marries the eldest son, which is a perfect match for the marriage of husband and wife.

-Commentary on the image: The will of postponing the date, (signifying) to wait (for the right time) and then to act.
+Commentary on the image: The will of missing the date, which signifies to wait for the right time and then to act.

 Enlightenment through nine four: to remain still and wait for the right time.
 A person who doesn’t want to descend to a lower post should wait for a better time.
-The hexagram that forms after this line is activated, changing to feminine and acting righteously, is Lin (19), to approach, where masculinity at the low position approaches a high position.
+The hexagram that forms after this line is activated changing to feminine and then acts righteously, is Lin (19), to approach, where masculinity at the low position approaches a high position.

 The 5th line

-Text: Di Yi Gui Mei (i.e. King Di Yi arranged for his younger sister to wed); the sleeve of the husband is no better than that of his concubine.
-The moon is nearly full; (this is of) auspiciousness.
+Di Yi Gui Mei (i.e. King Di Yi arranged for his younger sister to wed); the sleeve of the husband, which is no better than that of his concubine.
+The moon is nearly full; this is of auspiciousness.